2012 NBA draft

-The 2012 NBA draft marked the first appearance of the Brooklyn Nets.
-This draft also marks the last draft appearance for the New Orleans Hornets.
+Of the players drafted, 30 were forwards, 21 were guards, and 9 were centers.
+The draft marked the first appearance of the Brooklyn Nets and the last draft appearance for the New Orleans Hornets.
 After the 2012–13 season, the franchise was renamed as the New Orleans Pelicans.
 New Orleans made their first draft appearance as the Pelicans in 2013.
+Four of the players selected in this draft never played in an NBA game throughout their professional basketball careers.
+Two of those players were the sole selection of the draft by their respective teams: İlkan Karaman (Brooklyn's only pick) and Marcus Denmon (San Antonio's only pick).